gytis-ivaskevicius/linux-gpu-debug-helper/arch/graphics/bumblebee.md

 `$ glxgears`\
 `Segmentation fault (core dumped)`

 Apparently it is a bug of some versions of virtualgl.
-So a workaround is to use [#Primusrun](#Primusrun "#Primusrun"){.wikilink} instead.
+So a workaround is to use [#Primusrun](#Primusrun "wikilink") instead.
 See [this forum post](https://bbs.archlinux.org/viewtopic.php?pid=1643609) for more information.

 ### Broken power management with kernel 4.8 {#broken_power_management_with_kernel_4.8}